aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

 #### Fetch resources

-You can see all resources running through the CLI using `kubectl get <kind>`, this command is pretty powerful and lets you filter the kind of resources to display or select the resources you want to see using labels.
+You can see all resources running through the CLI using `kubectl get <kind>`.
+This command is pretty powerful and lets you filter the kind of resources to display or select the resources you want to see.

+*Note: if not specified, Kubernetes will work on the `default` namespace.
+You can specify `-n <namespace>` to work on a specific namespace or `-A` to show every namespace.*

 ```shell
 # Fetch everything
 $ kubectl get all